 If appearing in person, the "Personal Delivery of Title" (form VT-016) must be completed and signed by ALL titled owners.

-If any liens were shown on original title:
+If any liens were shown on the original title:

 - For each lien on the original title, submit a lien release on the lien holder’s letterhead including make, model, year, vessel length (Boat/Vessel), Vehicle/Vessel identification number, owner's name and signature of lien holder, or submit "Title Change - Release Lien" (form VT-008).